Traditional Plant-Based Cooking

 • 2 tablespoons tomato puree [tomato paste]

-• 1 tablespoon dried French herb mix [or dried mixed herbs, or a vegan-friendly poultry/chicken seasoning mix]
+• 1 tablespoon dried herb mix [we used a French dried herb mix but any mix will do, or go with a vegan-friendly chicken seasoning mix]

 • 1 teaspoon sugar [use your choice of sweetener, we used granulated sugar]

-• 1 tablespoon olive oil [or your preferred oil, can replace with 1 tablespoon of aquafaba [canned chickpea water]
+• 1 tablespoon olive oil [or your preferred oil, can replace with 1 tablespoon of aquafaba which is canned chickpea water]

 • 120 mililitres tomato passata [or canned tomato sauce / canned or jarred sieved or strained tomatoes, or blend a can of chopped, diced, or plum tomatoes]

-• 25 grams vegan butter [or replace with ¼ cup of veggie stock/broth and add more as required]
+• 25 grams vegan butter [or replace with ¼ cup of veggie stock and add more as required]

-• 4 vegan bacon rashers [chopped into small pieces, or replace with smoked tofu or little red beans such as pinto or azuki beans, with perhaps a ½ teaspoon of smoked paprika for a smoky flavour]
+• 4 vegan bacon rashers [chopped into small pieces, or replace with smoked tofu or little red beans such as pinto or azuki beans, with perhaps a 2 teaspoon sof smoked paprika for a smoky flavour]

 • 6 medium garlic cloves [fine diced or minced]